-At its mid-winter meeting on February 24, 2017, the University of Lynchburg Board of Trustees voted to change the name of the institution to the University of Lynchburg in the fall of 2018.
-The board also asked for an academic restructuring wherein our current schools will become colleges within the university — most notably, this restructuring will include the University of Lynchburg of Arts and Sciences.
+At its mid-winter meeting on February 24, 2017, the Lynchburg College Board of Trustees voted to change the name of the institution to the University of Lynchburg in the fall of 2018.
+The board also asked for an academic restructuring wherein our current schools will become colleges within the university — most notably, this restructuring will include the Lynchburg College of Arts and Sciences.

 The following information addresses questions from members of the University of Lynchburg community.

 How will the name change benefit the institution?

 The name University of Lynchburg clarifies our mission and accurately reflects the range and quality of our graduate and undergraduate programs.
 The adoption of university in our name represents a logical next step for the institution and will help to expand our market both in the United States and overseas.

 We already operate as a university, and our name should reflect that.
 It is a natural progression.
 The need to showcase our academic quality, along with changes in the marketplace, were key factors in the board’s decision to formally recognize Lynchburg as a university.

 Our current structure and fundamental characteristics more closely resemble that of a university than a college.
 Because Lynchburg has multiple schools within the university and offers a broad range of both graduate and undergraduate degrees, our structure is already aligned with that of a university.

 At the board’s direction, as we carry out the academic restructuring, we will honor our long tradition as a liberal arts institution through the naming of the newly-formed arts and sciences division – the Lynchburg College of Arts and Sciences.